Manish-S-Patil/AR-project/IMPLEMENTATION_GUIDE.md

   - `PATCH /api/game/admin/phishing-email/:id` → update/toggle fields

 ### Frontend Integration
-- `src/pages/Game.jsx` loads phishing emails from the API when the "Phishing Email Detective" game starts; if none are returned, it falls back to the built‑in seed array.
+- `src/pages/Game.jsx` loads phishing emails from the API when the "Phishing Email Detective" game starts.
+There is no built‑in fallback now; an empty state is shown if none exist.
 - Admin Panel hosts a simple creator UI for phishing emails (see section below).

 ---